juhp/fbrnch/README.md

 ```
 $ cabal-rpm builddep
-$ cabal new-install
+$ cabal new-install --installdir=~/bin
 ```

 ## Contributing
 Bug reports, feedback, and fixes are welcome.

-See the TODO list and also scattered source FIXME comments.
+See the TODO list and also the many FIXME comments scattered across the source.
 As usual better to ask before embarking on large changes.

 ## Usual disclaimer